UwUAroze/Snuggles/README.md

 <hr><br>

 * **Feeling commands** - Want to express your love, appreciation, or frustration with your fellow Discord users?
 Snuggles provides a large range of feeling commands.
-Give your friends a hug, or let them know they're being a little too much with a good old fashioned slap ;) These commands have hundreds of unique messages, and even more unique responses under certain circumstances.
+Give your friends a hug, or let them know they"re being a little too much with a good old fashioned slap ;) These commands have hundreds of unique messages, and even more unique responses under certain circumstances.
 They always feel genuine, unrepetitive and are super fun to mess around with.

 <br>

-## Let's Get Snuggly!
+## Let"s Get Snuggly!

 Adding Snuggles to your Discord server is easy!
 Simply click [here](https://discord.com/api/oauth2/authorize?client_id=1071500899186389132&permissions=140123688001&scope=bot%20applications.commands) for an invite!